BACHELOR OF ARTS DEGREE PROGRAM

 - To teach students introductory and advanced courses in religion;

-- To educate current and future church and community leaders who desire specialized theological training through its certificate and degree programs;
+- To educate current and future church and community leaders who desire specialized theological training;

 - To provide local, regional, and national African American churches and pastors with educational training, leadership development, ministerial resources, and critical conversations about the past, present, and future of ministry in the black church;